q-Congruences, with applications to supercongruences and the cyclic sieving phenomenon: Examples

 To verify our examples we need two results.
 The first is a standard result \cite[Ch.~3,~Ex.~45(b)]{stanley1997} (cf. \cite{slavin2008}). \begin{lem} Let $n,k,d$ be non-negative integers.
 We have

 \end{lem} \begin{proof} Plugging $q = \omega_n^d$ in \eqref{qbinom}, we obtain

-Comparing the coefficient of $t^k$ in both sides of \eqref{binomqsub}, we conclude the proof of the lemma. \end{proof} We also need the following lemma. \begin{lem} Let $n \ge 1$ and let $\omega$ be a primitive root of unity of order $n$.
+Comparing the coefficients of $t^k$ on both sides of \eqref{binomqsub}, we conclude the proof of the lemma. \end{proof} We also need the following lemma. \begin{lem} Let $n \ge 1$ and let $\omega$ be a primitive root of unity of order $n$.
 Let

 and